phalcon-orphanage/docs/en/db-models-behaviors.md

 }
 ```

-Each event can have its own options, `field` is the name of the column that must be updated, if `format` is a string it will be used
-as format of the PHP's function [date](https://php.net/manual/en/function.date.php), format can also be an anonymous function providing you the free to generate any kind timestamp:
+Each event can have its own options, `field` is the name of the column that must be updated, if `format` is a string it will be used as format of the PHP's function [date][date], format can also be an anonymous function providing you the free to generate any kind timestamp:

 ```php
 <?php